CsiszerTamas/CurrencyConverter/README.md

 * Used ListAdapter instead of RecyclerView.Adapter to make easier diffs
 * Remove EditText extension function decimal limitations, so full rates could be shown
 * Saved chosen currency with SharedPreferences and show it after app restart too
-* Added some unit tests to test Room
+* Added some unit tests to test Room DAO methods

 ## Libraries used:
 * **Koin** for dependency injection